kncloudproject/ansible-config-mgmt/README.md

 ![Alt text](<Screenshots/9.
 Status.jpg>)

-# Ansible refactoring and static assignments (imports androles)
+# Ansible refactoring and static assignments (imports and roles)
 - In this project I will continue working with `ansible-config-mgt` repository and make some improvements by refactoring the Ansible code, create assignments, and learn how to use the imports functionality.
 Imports allow to effectively re-use previously created playbooks in a new playbook.
 It allows you to organize your tasks and reuse them when needed.

   > Refactoring is a general term in computer programming.
 It means making changes to the source code without changing expected behaviour of the software.
 The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity, add proper comments without affecting the logic.